siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/ServiceNow/usage.md

-Service Now can be configured so that making a change to a Change Request, Incident, or any other table can kick off a deployment in UrbanCode Deploy automatically.This can be done by the following steps:
+Service Now can be configured so that making a change to a Change Request, Incident, or any other table can kick off a deployment in DevOps Deploy automatically.This can be done by the following steps:

 1. Under **System Web Services** -> **Outbound** -> **REST Message**, Create a new REST Message for calling your UCD Application Process.